Skip to navigation Skip to content

 The exact rules vary according to which payment(s) the customer receives.

-A customer who is planning on returning to Australia and going overseas again must contact Services Australia before they return to Australia.
-The Service Officer can then advise them what effect any return to Australia may have on their future payments if they travel outside Australia again.
+A customer who is planning on returning to Australia and then going overseas again should contact before their return to Australia.
+Service Officers can then advise them what effect any return to Australia may have on their future payments if they travel outside Australia again.

 Multiple absences from Australia - approved study

-The 6 week return rule on payments allowing extended portability for approved study means there is no interruption of the portability period where:
+The 6 week return rule on payments allowing extended portability for approved study means there is no interruption of the portability period where the customer:

 There is no requirement to make a new decision.